 …Same as the Old Excel

 But nothing lasts forever.
-And after 30 years and too few changes, the wrinkles have begun carving their way across Excel’s once-pretty face, such as:
+And after more than 30 years and not enough updates, the wrinkles have begun carving their way across Excel’s once-pretty face, such as:

-Computers, and the applications that run on them, only do what the user tells them to.
+Computers, and the applications that run on them, only do what the user tells them.
 And they’re only as accurate as the data they’re given.
 One University of Hawaii study suggests that one out of every 100 cells in an Excel document contains an error.
-That might not sound like much, but spreadsheets grow like special counsel investigations, which means mistakes can pile up just as quickly.
+That might not sound like much, but spreadsheets grow like weeds, which means mistakes can pile up just as quickly.
 Even the smallest of stumbles can snowball into billion-dollar catastrophes.